NANDINI3112/kuku-fm-assignment/Frontend/README.md

 - Check the browser console for any errors and debug accordingly.
 - Ensure the backend server is running and accessible if you encounter issues with API requests.

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.